Performance¶

 xdebug

-Memory will still grow
+Memory still grows

 - Change the import/index script in question to use process forking to avoid the issue.